-Moreover, in 2020, B2B companies consider digital interactions two to three times more important to their customers than traditional interactions according to McKinsey research.
+Moreover, in 2020, B2B companies consider digital interactions two to three times more important to their customers than traditional interactions.
 The major spike in demand for transportation services has forced companies to automate and streamline their processes.
 Taking these facts into consideration, creating platforms where customers can track and order shipments at any time has become an unspoken rule in the transportation industry.

 Some companies have already introduced client portals and are reaping the benefits of this decision.
 Some are still doubtful and remain behind their competitors.

 If you’ve decided to create a self-service portal for your individual or business clients, it’s high time to take action.
 Creating a self-service portal will allow you to successfully compete with market leaders as well as get a competitive advantage over those who are still hesitating.